macadminsdotorg/codeofconduct/README.md

 Administrators do not have standing access to private channels unless they are members of that channel.

-Slack Workplace owners, of which only a limited set of the Admin Team are, have other tools (such as export and migration tools) that may provide access to private channels and DMs.
+Slack Workspace owners, of which only a limited set of the Admin Team are, have other tools (such as export and migration tools) that may provide access to private channels and DMs.
 As per the privacy section above, you should not presume anything you say here will remain private, so act accordingly.

 As part of Code of Conduct investigations, Administrators may choose to access this information.
 Administrators may also request information from private channels from current channel members to investigate a Code of Conduct violation.